jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

   *  INSERT mode used to insert/delete text
   *  EX mode used to issue commands that edit lines and change the display of the vi editor.

 To transition from command mode to insert mode you use the __ESC__ key.
-Hitting escape plus one of the text modfication commands will automatically take you to __insert mode__.
+Hitting escape plus one of the text modification commands will automatically take you to __insert mode__.
 You will know you are in insert mode because the bottom of the screen will say INSERT.

 ![*vi insert*](images/Chapter-07/editors/vi/vi-insert.png "vi-insert")